AdobeDocs/audience-manager.de-DE/help/using/features/destinations/people-based-destinations-overview.md

 ---
 description: Verwenden Sie personenbasierte Ziele, um First-Party-Zielgruppensegmente an personenbasierte Umgebungen zu senden.
 Diese Umgebungen sind geschlossene Ökosysteme, die zu einer Entität gehören, die den Inhalt steuert, der in ihr angezeigt wird.
-Dazu gehören Social-Media-Plattformen wie Facebook und andere Plattformen, die zur Personalisierung der angezeigten Inhalte auf Kundenkonten angewiesen sind.
+Dazu gehören soziale Plattformen wie Facebook und andere Plattformen, die zur Personalisierung der angezeigten Inhalte auf Kundenkonten angewiesen sind.
 seo-description: Use people-based destinations to send first-party audience segments to people-based environments.
 These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
 They include social platforms such as Facebook, and other platforms that rely on customer accounts to personalize the displayed content.
 seo-title: People-Based Destinations Overview and Use Cases
 solution: Audience Manager